Every home seller at some point wonders “do open houses sell homes?” Or should I have an open house?”

 For some sellers, open houses are just a massive inconvenience.
 The house needs to be cleaned, the kids and dog need to be packed up and they need to find something to do for a couple of hours for a few, potentially unqualified buyers to maybe come thru their home.

-For other home sellers, especially as their house sits on the market with few to no showings, it is the chance of selling their home and be able to move on to a new home.
+For other home sellers, they think, especially as their house sits on the market with few to no showings, it is the chance of selling their home and be able to move on to a new home.

 Open House Case Study- Do Open Houses Sell Homes?

-I did two back-to-back open houses on a listing of mine this weekend one on Saturday and one on Sunday.
+I did two back-to-back open houses on a listing of mine one weekend one on Saturday and one on Sunday.
 I knew I was going to write this article so I really probed the visitors.

 In two open houses, I had 15 groups of visitors.

 Four came with their agents.
 Great!!
 But guess what?
 They would have scheduled a showing to view the home anyways.
 The open house did not bring the buyer in the open house was scheduled during their round of viewing several homes of interest on that given day.
 They would have scheduled a showing regardless of the open house.

 So out of the other 11 groups that showed, not one was wanting to buy or in the position to buy.
 So that begs the question, who really is showing up at open houses and do open houses really sell homes?

 What Is The Purpose of an Open House?